 Add a new notification in the Pushcut app.

-Set a name and enter title and message.
+Set a name and enter a title and a message.

 Step 2: Select a HomeKit scene as action